Diya050/TR-103-Daily-Diary/Week1.md

 - **Generative adversarial network (GAN):** Think of a generative adversarial network (GAN) model as a competition between a skilled forger (the generator) and a talented art critic (the discriminator).
 The forger creates fake paintings, while the critic tries to determine whether each painting is genuine or a forgery.
 As the forger improves their technique, the critic becomes more discerning, and this cycle continues until the forger can create near-perfect forgeries.

-In GANs, the generator creates new data, while the discriminator evaluates the quality of the generated data.
+In GANs, the **generator creates new data**, while the **discriminator evaluates the quality of the generated data**.
 The generator tries to create data that is realistic enough to fool the discriminator, while the discriminator learns to better distinguish between real and generated data.
 This competition leads to the generator creating increasingly realistic content.

 ![image](https://github.com/user-attachments/assets/f9a7cdb8-5e41-4d37-b9a0-4d24c92e3d03)

-- **Autoregressive:** Imagine an autoregressive model as a skilled storyteller who listens to the beginning of a story and then continues it by predicting what comes next based on the words and events that have occurred so far.
+- **Autoregressive:** Imagine an autoregressive model as a skilled storyteller who listens to the beginning of a story and then continues it by **predicting what comes next** based on the words and events that have occurred so far.
 The storyteller uses their knowledge of language, grammar, and storytelling conventions to create a coherent and engaging continuation of the story.

 Autoregressive models generate new content by predicting the next element in a sequence based on the previous elements.
 They are particularly well-suited for generating text because they can model the conditional probabilities of words and characters in a sentence.